Travel Reminders and Suggestions

 Waking up among the mountains and falling asleep under the stars will create an unforgettable experience for you while visiting the filming sites for Brokeback Mountain.
 There are numerous campgrounds in the Kananaskis area.

 In addition to being able to sleep under the same stars as Jack and Ennis, you’ll save yourself quite a bit of money.
-You’ll find that most campgrounds charge around $20 CDN a night for a site without electricity; kananaskiscamping.com is an excellent source for Kananaskis Country campground information.
+You’ll find that most campgrounds charge around $20 CDN a night for a site without electricity.

 If you enjoy tent camping, there are a few basics you’ll need to remember.
 First, Kananaskis Country is bear country!
 You will need to store food in your vehicle at ALL times.
 Do not leave food unattended at the campsite, even during the day, and remember to dump garbage every night.
 Second, make sure you are prepared for rain.
 Rainflies are a must and it is an excellent idea to bring an extra tarp to cover your tent.
 While it does not rain every day, it usually looks like it could.
 Third, be sure to have a good supply of Loonies, the Canadian $1 coin.
 All showers in Kananaskis Country charge $2 for 5 minutes of shower time and accept only $1 coins.

 While in the Kananaskis area, you’ll notice a large number of rented RVs.
-If tent camping isn’t quite your style, visit the following websites to check out RV rentals: canadream.com, cruiseamerica.com.
+If tent camping isn’t quite your style, visit the following websites to check out RV rentals: www.canadream.com, www.cruiseamerica.com.
 Remember, however, that a few of the film locations are on unpaved roads and not well suited for RV access.

 If you like camping, you’ll LOVE camping in Kananaskis Country; there is nothing else like it.